LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/entities.md

 3. In the left panel, select the entity.
 4. Click <img style="width:25px" src="img/ConvoBuilder/icon_ellipsis_vertical.png"> (3-dot icon), and select **Delete**.
 5. In the confirmation dialog, click **Yes**.
-6. If the domain is using LivePerson NLU v2 or a 3rd-party NLU engine, train the domain so that the deletion is reflected in a new model version.
+6. Train the domain so that the deletion is reflected in a new model version.